-Wash Buffer
+1. Wash Buffer

-Dilute contents of Wash Solution to 1000ml with distilled or deionized water in a suitable storage container.
-Store at room temperature 20-27°C for up to 60 days in the assay.
+Dilute contents of Wash Solution to 1000 ml with distilled or deionized water in a suitable storage container.
+Diluted buffer can be stored at room temperature 20-27°C for up to 60 days.

-Working substrate solution - Stable for 1 year
+2. Working Substrate Solution - Stable for 1 year

-Pour the contents of the amber vial labeled as solution "A" into the clear vial labeled solution "B" Place the yellow cap on the clear vial for easy identification.
+Pour the contents of the amber vial labeled Solution 'A" into the clear vial labeled Solution 'B'.
+Place the yellow cap on the clear vial for easy identification.
 Mix and label accordingly.
-Store at 2-8 °C Note: Do not use the working substrate if it looks blue.
+Store at 2-8°C. Note: Do not use the working substrate if it looks blue.